Anderies/webprog-class-two/readme.md

 php artisan db:seed
 ```

-### 5. IF ERROR OCCURED DURING MIGRATION or Seeding YOU CAN DO
+### 5. If ERROR occured during migration or serving what you can do
 before doing command do this:
 ```
 php artisan c:cache